 Anthems are sung regularly and may be simple communion motets or, as the occasion requires, more demanding items.
 In the past the music has included such well-known anthems as ‘Zadok the Priest’ (Handel), ‘I was glad’ (Parry) and ‘The heavens are telling’ from Haydn's ‘Creation’.
 The choir sings music from Tallis and Byrd, Purcell and Stanford to Rutter and Chilcott and also uses short items from the Taizé and Iona traditions.

-Once or twice a year a full choral Evensong is sung and a Christmas highlight is the annual Festival of Lessons and Carols.
+Occasionally a full choral Evensong is sung and a Christmas highlight is the annual Festival of Lessons and Carols.

 For these larger events the choir is joined by extra singers from within the congregation and also from neighbouring choirs.

 Practices take place on Friday evenings throughout the year except during August.
 Many of our members have become Dean’s and Bishop’s Choristers.